HIGH BLOOD PRESSURE

 as an alternative to cream in sauces and with fruit.
 Yoghurt adds some more of those necessary

-friendly bacteria to the intestines.
+beneficial bacteria to the intestines.
 Cheese contains too much sodium for those suffering with high blood pressure so should be avoided.

 Cut out white flour

 White flour has had all the nutritional value bleached and stripped out.
-Use
+Use amaranth,

-psyllium husks as alternatives.
+quinoa, rice flour and rye as alternatives.
 Rye especially cannot be stripped of its nutritional husks in the food manufacturing process.
 The body needs fibre every single day for the intestines to do their job.
 See the

 Fibre page to find out why.